projectcalico/calico/master/getting-started/kubernetes/tutorials/advanced-policy.md

 Address 2: 216.58.195.78 sfo07s16-in-f14.1e100.net
 ```

-Even though DNS is now working, all egress traffic from all pods in the advanced-policy-demo namespace is still blocked other than DNS.
-Therefore the `wget` calls will still fail.
+Even though DNS egress traffic is now working, all other egress traffic from all pods in the advanced-policy-demo namespace is still blocked.
+Therefore the HTTP egress traffic from the `wget` calls will still fail.

 ### 6. Allow egress traffic to nginx